 Stories tell that Salkantay and Ausangate were brothers that lived in Cusco, and after a drought, they adventured to unknown lands.
 Salkantay went to the north and found the forest, the forbidden love of Veronica, and a lot of Trouble.
 Ausangate went to the south, got to the plateau and found a lot of production.
-From the plateau he used to send potatoes, meat, and corn.
-Because of this Cusco town was saved.
+From the plateau, he used to send potatoes, meat, and corn.
+Because of this Cusco's town was saved.

-Ausangate is the fourth highest mountain in Peru and the seventeenth of the Andes.
+Ausangate is the fourth-highest mountain in Peru and the seventeenth of the Andes.
 It is located very close to the major tourist center of Cusco which makes it a very accessible destination.
-Forms a grand massif with various summits surrounding its top main located at 6,372 MAMSL.
+Forms a grand massif with various summits surrounding it's top main located at 6,372 MAMSL.

-The turquoise lagoons extensive high plains and stone forest make the area an isolated from modernity paradise.
+The turquoise lagoons' extensive high plains and stone forest make the area an isolated from modernity paradise.

 Hypnotic and Enigmatic, is currently inhabited by alpacas and communities of llamas.
-Many communities of local farmers live in the lowlands of this mountains which allows them to take care of the hanging glaciers.
+Many communities of local farmers live in the lowlands of this mountain which allows them to take care of the hanging glaciers.

 Walking in the vicinity of the Ausangate is an indescribable adventure, in which it is impossible to not be amazed by the beauty of the sunsets and the eternal snow.
 You can often find needles of rock that rise to over five thousand meters of altitude and also with tongues of ice that fall dramatically.